michalroj/html_css_toc/README.md

 Note that the 'href' (which is '#intro' in the example above) needs to be referring to a real ID which is used in the main document content section (ref. below).

+Note also that the section/subsection level needs to be manually specified in the toc_container div, as an additional class toc_level2 or toc_level3
+(three levels are supported but more can be easily added if needed).

 ## The document sections